digshake/CSJavaWUSTL/_sources/Module0-Introduction/software.rst

 We will be using software called `Git <http://git-scm.com/>`_ for "version control".  `Version control systems (VCS) <https://en.wikipedia.org/wiki/Version_control>`_ are a way of life in the modern software-development industry.
 They track how team members have changed a project, and they are particularly useful for collaborative projects, where multiple developers work concurrently on the same body of code.

+	* Windows users should use the above link to download and install Git.
+	* Mac users will need to install Git a little differently.
+First, you will need to open the "Terminal" program (using spotlight).
+Once the terminal has opened, type in "git" (without the quotes) and press enter.
+This should prompt you to install the "XCode Command Line Tools."
+Once these have finished installing, you can close the Terminal.

+**After installing Git, be sure to restart VSCode** or the following steps may not work.

 We use the site `GitHub <https://github.com>`_ to distribute and collect course work.
 GitHub is a place that hosts git repositories.
 You need to create a (free) account.
 Please visit `GitHub <https://github.com>`_ and sign up for an account.
 Please use your WUSTL email address, although you can add multiple e-mail addresses.
 If you already have an account, please be sure to add your WUSTL email. `These directions <https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/adding-an-email-address-to-your-github-account>`_ describe how to add additional email addresses.

 3. Accepting the exercises
 =====================

 For each major type of course work you will need to generate a repository on GitHub.
 You'll do so by clicking on a link and "accepting" an assignment.
-Click `HERE <https://classroom.github.com/a/nLhi-Aek>`_ to accept the repository containing the first batch of course exercises ***and follow along with the instructions below***.
+Click `HERE <https://classroom.github.com/a/Ej6487Tu>`_ to accept the repository containing the first batch of course exercises ***and follow along with the instructions below***.

 2. Select the button to accept the exercises: